|Page 1 of 3:|| |

 I'd definitely watch this movie again some day, but I'll always be haunted by the thoughts of "what might have been"...

-their public image) and a fabulous sendup it is.
-I thought it all
+public image) and a fabulous sendup it is.
+I thought it all hilarious

-hilarious and cheers to the ladies for their sense of humor.
-Maybe
+and cheers to the ladies for their sense of humor.
+Maybe Liz was rather

 I can't imagine why anyone finds the scene in the gay bar objectionable since it's no more "real" than the rest of the movie and fits in with the plot IMHO.